absolunet/docs-node-ioc/src/docs/06_going-deeper/09_translation/en.md

 ## Introduction

 Node IoC offers a custom translation system that all the common cases, from simple translation to pluralization and tokens.
-Most of the existing _i18n_ systems are either async, only rely on JSON files or does not handle complex use cases.
+Most of the existing _i18n_ systems are either async, only rely on JSON files or do not handle complex use cases.
-The `translator` service uses drivers for its implementation, which add a lot of flexibility.
+The `translator` service uses drivers for its implementation, which adds a lot of flexibility.
 By default, only the `file` driver is provided, but feel free to implement your own, such as a database translation driver.

 ## The translator service

-The translator service allows to easily translate strings, for both current and specific locales.
+The translator service allows us to easily translate strings, for both current and specific locales.
-You can also easily add a translation, or even a batch of translations.
+You can also easily add a translation or even a batch of translations.
-By default, translations are loaded by the kernel to ensure sync translations afterwards.
+By default, translations are loaded by the kernel to ensure sync translations afterward.
 All translation implementation is in fact offered by its drivers.

 However, it abstracts their methods for simple and verbose usage.